Logesh-510/blog-api/README.md

 ## Testing

-The API was manually tested through Swagger UI.
+The API was tested using Swagger UI and Postman.
+A Postman collection containing the API requests and error-handling tests is included in the repository.

 Tested functionality includes: